 § 17.14 Defending a Motion for Contempt Based upon Laches and Equitable Estoppel

-A party who cannot defend against a contempt claim based upon an inability to pay, will try to employ other defenses, included laches and equitable estoppel.
+A party who cannot defend against a contempt claim based upon an inability to pay, will try to employ other defenses, including laches and equitable estoppel.
 To assert a laches defense, it must be shown that there was an inexcusable delay and that the delay had a prejudicial effect on the party seeking to be held in contempt.
 Carpender v.
 Sigel, 142 Conn.
 App.
 379 (2013), and Papcun v.
 Papcun, 181 Conn.
 618 (1980).
 A person must change his or her actions or behavior solely due to the delay in seeking to enforce the order.
 Where a person has engaged in a course of conduct, but would have done so irrespective of the delay, a laches defense will not prevail.
 Papcun, 181 Conn. at 621.
 A ten-year delay in seeking an arrearage was reasonable where the wife was raising the parties’ six children and putting them through school with no help from the husband.
 Kasowitz v.
 Kasowitz, 140 Conn.
 App.
 507 (2013).
 The respondent may also demonstrate prejudice, due to the time that has elapsed in seeking to enforce the order, by being unable to produce evidence to either demonstrate his or her compliance with the order or inability to comply with the order.
 Burrier v.
 Burrier, 59 Conn.
 App.
 593 (2000).

 One manner in which a laches defense may be employed is when the obligor claims he or she does not know where the obligee is and therefore, cannot comply with the court order.
 An alimony and support obligor, whose child was hidden by the obligee, will prevail on a laches defense when he or she made significant efforts to be found by and to find the obligee.
 Fromm v.
 Fromm, 108 Conn.
 App.
 376 (2008).
 A laches defense will be unsuccessful when the child-support obligor, not knowing where the child-support obligee lives, takes very limited steps to determine the obligee’s residence.
 Brock v.
 Cavanaugh, 1 Conn.
 App.
 138 (1984).

-In order to assert a defense of equitable estoppel, one party must induce the other by his or her action or words, to believe certain facts exist, and the other in reliance, detrimentally change his or her position.
+To assert a defense of equitable estoppel, one party must induce the other by his or her action or words, to believe certain facts exist, and the other in reliance, detrimentally change his or her position.
 Papcun, 181 Conn. at 622.
 An oral agreement not to seek child support when custody changed to the obligor may constitute equitable estoppel, due to the obligor undertaking the support of the child without seeking a modification.
 Kellogg v.
 Kellogg, 1991 Conn.
 Super.
 LEXIS 2823 (1991).
 Equitable estoppel will also arise in cases where a non-biological parental figure persuades the biological mother to forego a paternity determination and seek child support from the biological father.
 W. v.
 W., 256 Conn.
 657 (2001).
 By doing so, the non-biological “father” has created an emotional and financial tie between him and the child, which is sufficient for a finding of detriment for equitable estoppel purposes.
 W., 256 Conn. at 662.

 When asserting a defense of latches or equitable estoppel, the burden is on the party alleging the defense to establish it.
 Burrier, 59 Conn.
 App. at 596.